-While the preceding reward strategies effectively address verbosity and improve precision across varying difficulties, the base model's scale and the quality of the underlying dataset significantly influence the effectiveness of RL process.
-Specifically, we analyze how initial model capability and carefully curated training data jointly affect RL fine-tuning outcomes.

-Firstly, our experiments reveal a clear dependence between model scale and RL improvements.
-While RL fine-tuning notably enhances the Deepseek Distilled 7B model's performance on relatively straightforward questions, substantial gains on complex reasoning tasks remain elusive.
-The 7B model often prematurely converges to incorrect reasoning paths and frequently overlooks critical edge cases.
-Conversely, we observe that the Deepseek Distilled 14B model inherently outperforms even the RL-enhanced 7B variant, particularly on questions requiring exhaustive reasoning or enumeration of multiple scenarios.
-These findings suggest intrinsic limitations in smaller models' capacities for advanced reasoning, underscoring the importance of larger-scale base models for RL fine-tuning to effectively tackle complex problems.

-To further investigate methods for enhancing model capability, we generated a targeted dataset comprising 13k math reasoning problems sourced from the dataset provided by DeepScaler\cite{deepscaler2025}, including historical AMC, AIME, and OmniMath exams, accompanied by solutions generated using QwQ32B\cite{qwq32b}, a state-of-the-art small scale reasoning model.
-After supervised fine-tuning (SFT) with this specialized dataset, we applied our proposed RL strategies.
-Despite initial signs of overfitting in the SFT stage, we observed that subsequent RL fine-tuning rapidly alleviated these issues, demonstrating faster convergence and significant improvements in both pass@1 accuracy and overall precision relative to RL fine-tuning applied directly to the original model.
+To further enhance model capabilities, we first performed supervised fine-tuning (SFT) on a specialized dataset of 13k math reasoning problems sourced from DeepScaler~\cite{deepscaler2025} (including historical AMC, AIME, and OmniMath problems) with solutions generated by QwQ32B~\cite{qwq32b}.
+Although this SFT model initially showed signs of overfitting, subsequent application of our proposed RL strategies rapidly mitigated these issues.
+This SFT+RL approach yielded faster convergence and significantly improved pass@1 accuracy and overall precision compared to applying RL directly to the original base model.

-Our results additionally highlight the critical role of data quality and curriculum strategies in sustained RL improvement.
-By first applying RL on a subset of approximately 7k challenging problems (difficulty rating $\geq4$ from the DeepScaler dataset), we obtained a robust initial policy checkpoint.
-Subsequently, we refined this policy using a curriculum consisting of the most challenging problems identified from the first-stage correctness distribution (correctness rate below 50\%), supplemented by high-difficulty examples from the second stagen dataset of Light-R1~\cite{wen2025light}.
-Empirical evaluations demonstrate that this two-stage curriculum significantly enhances the model’s ability to continuously improve on complex tasks.
+Our findings also highlight the critical role of data quality and curriculum strategies in RL.
+We established a robust initial policy by applying RL to a subset of challenging problems from the DeepScaler dataset.
+This policy was then further refined using a curriculum composed of the most challenging problems identified from this first RL stage and supplemented by high-difficulty examples from the Light-R1 dataset~\cite{wen2025light}.
+This two-stage curriculum markedly enhanced the model's ability to continuously improve on complex tasks.